Unlicensed driver charged with murder in killing of Uptown protester

-The murder count presents a far more serious allegation against Kraus, rather than the more typical count of criminal vehicular homicide.
+The murder count represents a far more serious charge against Kraus and the potential for many years in prison if convicted, rather than the more typical count of criminal vehicular homicide.

 The charges come on the day that Knajdek, a project manager for a vulnerable adult service provider and a mother to two girls, would have turned 32 years old.